 Now let’s add NGINX and NGINX Plus to the picture.
 Notice how their benefits extend to every part of your application stack:

 The Dimensions in Detail

 Now we’ll explore each of the dimensions listed above in more depth, with respect to load balancing in particular for most of the dimensions.
 The load‑balancing market has traditionally been dominated by proprietary hardware or virtual appliance solutions, and here we’ll focus on the differences between them and NGINX and NGINX Plus.
-The additional features in NGINX Plus make it even more powerful and efficient than the open source NGINX software.
+The additional features in NGINX Plus make it even more powerful and efficient than NGINX Open Source.

 What You Deploy

 Proprietary hardware or operating system software are never required with NGINX or NGINX Plus.
 Many vendors of hardware and virtual appliance‑based solutions build them on a customized version of Linux or FreeBSD that they don’t distribute separately.
 Nor do they release their software by itself, but only preinstalled on their appliances.
 This is a key point.
 Vendors often refer to their virtual appliance as a software solution, but virtual appliances are closer to hardware in concept than they are to pure software.
 The vendor picks the operating system, often limits what you can change, and choses the hypervisor that it can run on.
 So a virtual appliance solution does not equal a pure software solution.

 So let’s look at the different ways modern applications are being deployed and how NGINX and NGINX Plus fit compared to traditional load‑balancing products.